mhoye/syncraati/README.md

 font for Linux created as an homage to the angular, stylized text of now-ancient vector-graphics games and various sci-fi interfaces.

-While incremental improvements are always welcome.
-The author is well aware of the uneven letter heights and other inconsistencies; before filing a bug, please understand that legibility and usability are not the principal concerns of this project.
+While incremental improvements are certainly welcome, the author is well aware of the uneven letter heights and other inconsistencies; before filing a bug, please understand that legibility and usability are not the principal concerns of this project.